kings-cs/CS380-F17-MaloneySean/Image Editor/Design/readme.md

 **************************

 1. There are no special requirements for compilation/execution of this program.
-Simply hit run in eclipse once the project has been imported into a workspace.
+Simply run the class 'EditorGUI' in eclipse once the project has been imported into a workspace.

 2. The following file formats for images are currently supported: